tavishsood/Cantera-simulation/README.md

 ### Step 4 & 5: Data Generation (1,000 Simulations)

-We generated **1,000 random sets of parameters** within the bounds above.
+We generated **1,000 random sets of parameters** using a uniform distribution within the bounds above.
 For each set, the simulator solves for the final equilibrium state using the **GRI-Mech 3.0** mechanism.
-We recorded:
+We recorded three target variables:

 1. **Final Flame Temperature ()**
 2. **CO (Carbon Monoxide) mole fraction**